-20 Common Examples of Wrongful Termination Cases in New Jersey
+20 Common Wrongful Termination Case Examples in New Jersey

 Many of us have experienced a job loss we felt to be unfair, arbitrary, or misdirected.
 However, while losing your job is almost never a pleasant experience, there are some situations where an employer crosses the line and violates employment laws designed to protect workers against wrongful termination.
 In this article, Northern NJ employment attorney Usmaan Sleemi will discuss what wrongful termination is, examples of actions that could constitute wrongful termination, and steps you can take if you feel that you were wrongfully discharged from your job in New Jersey.